rht-labs/lodestar-frontend/README.md

 ## Runtime Configuration Variables

 Depending on the type of deployment, the way of setting these variables may vary.
-However done, the following values are options that can be set to succesfully run the frontend.
+However done, the following values are options that can be set to succesfully run the frontend:

-The variables tracked in config/config.json are:

 | Variable | Type | Description | Required | Default |
 |:---------|:-----|:------------|:---------|:--------|